joshbegley/nyt-latest/previous.md

 `It's a similar refrain for Vikings fans after Wednesday's news on their rookie quarterback: You just hope it’s not one of those years.`\
 https://nytimes.com/athletic/5701828/2024/08/14/jj-mccarthy-vikings-injury-season/

-**Jewish Man Charged With Hate Crimes in Attacks on Muslim Neighbor**\
+**Jewish Man Charged With Attempted Murder in Attacks on Muslim Neighbor**\
-`Izak Kadosh faces more than 40 charges, including attempted murder and aggravated assault.
+`Izak Kadosh faces more than 40 charges, many of them hate crimes, including attempted murder and aggravated assault.
 Prosecutors said the attacks, in Brooklyn, went on for months.`\
 https://nytimes.com/2024/08/14/nyregion/brooklyn-hate-crimes.html